Host (network): Origins

 In operating systems, the term terminal host denotes a time-sharing computer or multi-user software providing services to computer terminals, or a computer that provides services to smaller or less capable devices, such as a mainframe computer serving teletype terminals or video terminals.
 Other examples of this architecture include a telnet host connected to a telnet server and an xhost connected to an X Window client.

 The term Internet host or just host is used in a number of Request for Comments (RFC) documents that define the Internet and its predecessor, the ARPANET.
 RFC 871 defines a host as a general-purpose computer system connected to a communications network for "... the purpose of achieving resource sharing amongst the participating operating systems..."

 While the ARPANET was being developed, computers connected to the network were typically mainframe computer systems that could be accessed from dumb terminals connected via serial ports.
 Since these terminals did not host software or perform computations themselves, they were not considered hosts as they were not connected to any IP network, and were not assigned IP addresses.
 User computers connected to the ARPANET at a packet-switching node were considered hosts.

 Nodes, hosts, and servers

 A network node is any device participating in a network.
 A host is a node that participates in user applications, either as a server, client, or both.
 A server is a type of host that offers resources to the other hosts.
-Typically a server accepts connections from clients who request a service function.
+Typically, a server accepts connections from clients who request a service function.

 Every network host is a node, but not every network node is a host.
-Network infrastructure hardware, such as modems, Ethernet hubs, and network switches are not directly or actively participating in application-level functions, and do not necessarily have a network address, and are not considered to be network hosts.
+Network infrastructure hardware, such as modems, Ethernet hubs, and network switches are not directly or actively participating in application-level functions, do not necessarily have a network address, and are not considered to be network hosts.